 1/8 ounce lemon juice, 1 ounce pineapple syrup, 1 dash Angostura bitters, enough shaved ice.
 Place in glass, fill with carbonated water, top off with a slice of orange and cherries, and serve with spoon and straws.
 Price—10 ounces, 10 cents.

-For this fizz recipe, fill a glass half full of shaved ice, add white of 1 egg, 3 spoonfuls powdered sugar, 3 dashes Angostura bitters, 4 dashes lime juice.
+For this old fashioned fizz recipe, fill a glass half full of shaved ice, add white of 1 egg, 3 spoonfuls powdered sugar, 3 dashes Angostura bitters, 4 dashes lime juice.
 Shake well, pour into 12-ounce bell-top glass, and fill with soda water in short dashes to make fizz.